epn-vespa/tutorials/Mars-Global-Surveyor-plasma-data-compared-with-models/Mars-Global-Surveyor-plasma-data-compared-with-models.md

 ## Goals

-* Hand’s on LATMOS simula3on database and Visualiza3on tools (AMDA, 3Dview, TopCat)
+* Hands on LATMOS simula3on database and Visualiza3on tools (AMDA, 3Dview, TopCat)
 * Comparison between MGS observa9ons and Hybrid simula9on results